Cycling has been on the rise in recent years, and the pandemic has further accelerated this trend in cities worldwide.

 And while the American Public Transport Association states that monthly public transit fare prices here have not increased since 2020, some US cities have ranked as having some of the most expensive ticket costs in the world.

-Of course, we recognize that some workers have adopted a more hybrid approach to work since the pandemic, so savings will be lower for those who don’t commute five days a week.
+Of course, we recognize that some workers have adopted a more hybrid work approach since the pandemic, so savings will be lower for those who don’t commute five days a week.

 Let’s take a look!